streamlink/streamlink/.github/ISSUE_TEMPLATE/1_plugin_issue.md

 ---
 name: Plugin Issue
+about: One of Streamlink's plugins doesn't work correctly
+title: "plugins.[pluginname]: [A very brief summary of what's broken]"
-about: Create a plugin issue report
+labels: plugin issue
 ---

 <!--